Project overview

 The way forward

 Project Armenia has selected twenty micro-enterprises operating in Armenia’s agribusiness sector and provided them with a subsidy worth 30 per cent of solar station installation in December 2022.
+The solar stations generated US$46,151 in savings in 12 months in 2023, which allowed for expansion plans and equipment upgrades of the SMEs.
 Going forward, the team will be conducting monitoring activities to assess the impact of using solar energy on the supported businesses and use these results to raise additional funds that will be used in similar initiatives and increase WFP’s impact in the country.

 A WFP staff member looking out across a farm.
 Photo: WFP/Mariam Avetisyan